Samantha van Wissen

-Samantha van Wissen (born 1970 in Roermond) is a Dutch dancer who is mostly known for her work with the Brussels-based choreographers Anne Teresa De Keersmaeker / Rosas and Thomas Hauert / ZOO.
+Samantha van Wissen (born 1970) is a Dutch dancer who is mostly known for her work with the Brussels-based choreographers Anne Teresa De Keersmaeker / Rosas and Thomas Hauert / ZOO.

-Training and start as a dancer
+Early life and education

+Samantha van Wissen was born in 1970 in Roermond, The Netherlands.

-She studied at the Hogeschool voor Muziek en Theater Rotterdam (High School for Music and Theater, renamed Codarts University since 2000).
+She studied at the Hogeschool voor Muziek en Theater Rotterdam (now Codarts), in Rotterdam.

+Career

 Afterwards she moved to Brussels and joined Rosas, the dance company of Anne Teresa De Keersmaeker, and afterwards ZOO, the dance company of Thomas Hauert.

 Collaboration with Anne Teresa De Keersmaeker and Rosas

-The first Rosas productions in which Samantha van Wissen danced are Erts (Anne Teresa De Keersmaeker / Rosas, 1992) and Mozart / Concert Arias.
+The first Rosas productions in which Van Wissen danced are Erts (Anne Teresa De Keersmaeker / Rosas, 1992) and Mozart / Concert Arias.
 Un moto di gioia.
 (Anne Teresa De Keersmaeker / Rosas, 1992).
 Afterwards, a wide range of other new Rosas productions followed.
 The most recent productions are Work / Travail / Labor (Anne Teresa De Keersmaeker / Rosas, 2015) and Così fan tutte (Anne Teresa De Keersmaeker / Rosas and Opéra national de Paris, 2017).
 She also participated in the restaging of the Rosas productions Rosas danst Rosas (Anne Teresa De Keersmaeker / Rosas, 1983), Elena's Aria (Anne Teresa De Keersmaeker / Rosas, 1984), Bartók / Mikrokosmos (Anne Teresa De Keersmaeker / Rosas, 1987), Achterland (Anne Teresa De Keersmaeker / Rosas, 1990), Drumming (Anne Teresa De Keersmaeker / Rosas and Ictus, 1998) and Rain (Anne Teresa De Keersmaeker / Rosas and Ictus, 2001).
 The Rosas productions tour worldwide.
 She can also be seen in a number of movies and videos made about or based on Rosas productions.

 Collaboration with Thomas Hauert / ZOO

-In 1997, Samantha van Wissen also joined ZOO, the dance company of Brussels-based Swiss choreographer Thomas Hauert, to collaborate as a dancer on Cows in Space (Thomas Hauert / ZOO, 1998).
+In 1997, Van Wissen also joined ZOO, the dance company of Brussels-based Swiss choreographer Thomas Hauert, to collaborate as a dancer on Cows in Space (Thomas Hauert / ZOO, 1998).
 After that another ten ZOO productions followed.